vyperfun/vyper.fun/CONTRIBUTION.md

 ![Vyper.fun: Link to Spanish translation](https://files.gitter.im/5f4e9bc8d73408ce4fedc7e3/fegp/hack-1.png)

 Let's suppose you want to translate [Chapter 1: Contracts]().
-First, add a comment in issue page, specifying the Lesson and chapter number.
+First, **ADD A COMMENT in issue page, specifying the Lesson and chapter number**.
 In this case, you will comment "Lesson 1, Chapter 1".
 You can also add multiple chapters in a single comment.

 **To win a Hacktoberfest T-Shirt, you need to complete and submit 4 chapters by 31st of October, 2020.**

+**IF YOU SUBMIT A PULL REQUEST WITHOUT COMMENTING ON THE ISSUE, YOUR PULL REQUEST WILL NOT BE ACCEPTED.**

 ### Step 3: Edit a file to add your translation